leonardofmoura/Object_Oriented_Programming/README.md

 - **TP5:** Design Patterns
 - **TP6:** Refactoring

+## Project

+Project developed in the course, implementing all concepts above.
+Calamity: Black Nights Onward is a game inspired by the CDDA ([_Cataclysm: Dark Days Ahead_](https://cataclysmdda.org/)).
+A Post-Apocalyptic Survival Game.

 ---

 **Note**:If find some mistake in this readme or any other part of this repo, feel free to tell me about it!